Kirishitan: Tokugawa response

-Early persecution

 The Tokugawa shogunate finally decided to ban Catholicism.
 The statement on the "Expulsion of all missionaries from Japan", drafted by Zen monk Konchiin Suden (1563–1633) and issued in 1614 under the name of second shogun Hidetada (ruled 1605–1623), was considered the first official statement of a comprehensive control of Kirishitan.
 It claimed that the Christians were bringing disorder to Japanese society and that their followers "contravene governmental regulations, traduce Shinto, calumniate the True Law, destroy regulations, and corrupt goodness".
 It was fully implemented and canonized as one of the fundamental Tokugawan laws.
 In the same year, the bakufu required all subjects of all domains to register at their local Buddhist temple; this would become an annual requirement in 1666, cementing the Buddhist temples as an instrument of state control.

 The immediate cause of the prohibition was the Okamoto Daihachi incident, a case of fraud involving Ieyasu's Catholic vavasor, but there were also other reasons behind it.
 The shogunate was concerned about a possible invasion by the Iberian colonial powers, which had previously occurred in the New World and the Philippines.
 Domestically, the ban was closely related to measures against the Toyotomi clan.

 The Buddhist ecclesiastical establishment was made responsible for verifying that a person was not a Christian through what became known as the "temple guarantee system" (terauke seido).
 By the 1630s, people were being required to produce a certificate of affiliation with a Buddhist temple as proof of religious orthodoxy, social acceptability and loyalty to the regime.

 In the mid-17th century, the shogunate demanded the expulsion of all European missionaries and the execution of all converts.
 This marked the end of open Christianity in Japan.
 The bakufu erected bulletin boards nationwide at crossroads and bridges; among the many proscriptions listed on these boards were strict warnings against Christianity.

-The systematic persecution beginning in 1614 faced stiff resistance from Christians, despite the departure of more than half the clergy.
-Once again, the main reason for this resistance was not the presence of a few priests but rather the self-organization of many communities.
-Forced to secrecy, and having a small number of clergymen working underground, the Japanese Church was able to recruit leadership from among lay members.
-Japanese children caused admiration among the Portuguese and seem to have participated actively in the resistance.
-Nagasaki remained a Christian city in the first decades of the 17th century and during the general persecutions other confraternities were founded in Shimabara, Kinai and Franciscans in Edo.

 The Christian martyrs of the 1622 Great Genna Martyrdom.
 17th-century Japanese painting.